 - You run a medium to large retail business that targets a broad audience with several interests, ages, and cultural background, so you need to tailor your automation features to each segment

-Constant Contact is the second most used email marketing software, according to Datanyze.
+Constant Contact is the second most used email marketing software according to Datanyze, and users certainly seem to like it.
 If you’re looking for a service that can offer better support and event management tools than Mailchimp, you should definitely look into it.

 Constant Contact comes with 400 templates, beating Mailchimp in quantity.
 You’ll find the right template, no matter your industry.
 It’s also very easy to import email addresses from Gmail and Outlook.

 - Generous free trial.
-While other paid competitors only allow 30 days to test their features, Constant Contact offers U.S.-based users 60 days.
+While other paid competitors only allow 30 days to test their features, Constant Contact offers U.S.-based users a 60-day free trial.

 - Event management tool.
 If you’re an event manager, Constant Contact is the best tool for you.
 It allows you to accept payments, track registrations, and create a landing page for your event.